 This year we're undertaking a new spring adventure: plant sales!
 Starting at the first outdoor farmers' market on May 4, we'll be selling seedlings for home gardens.
 We'll only bring plants that are healthy, hardened off, and ready to plant.
 This means that early in May we'll have cold-hardy seedlings (like lettuce and greens), and then the more tender plants (like tomatoes) at the end of the month when the risk of frost has passed.
 Overall, we will include our favorite varieties of lettuce, onions, summer and winter squash, cucumbers, peppers, eggplants, and heirloom tomatoes.

+Then, on Saturday and Sunday of Memorial Day weekend, we'll have a big on-farm plant sale!
 Come by the farm and pick out all the seedlings you need, and get a tour of our operation, too.

 Spring also means CSA sign-up time!
 In addition to the traditional on-farm CSA pick-up, we're also offering CSA delivery to homes and workplaces this year.
 There's no delivery fee if five or more shares are delivered to the same location, so if you're interested, team up with some friends or co-workers and let us know!